JerimiahOfficial/Foundation-Limiter/README.md

 # Foundation-Limiter
-A Rust plugin to limit players to a set amout of foundations.
+A Rust plugin to limit the amount of foundations that can be used.

+comes with 2 different versions:
+- BaseFoundationLimiter.cs
+- PlayerFoundationLimiter.cs

+# PlayerFoundationLimiter.cs
+limits the foundations per player

+# BaseFoundationLimiter.cs
+limits the foundations per base